AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/route_choice/choice_set_generation.rst

 Experiment
 ----------

-In an experiment of with nearly 9,000 observed vehicle GPS routes covering a large Australian State, we found that all three algorithms (LP, BFS-LE, and BFS-LE+LP) had excellent performance in reproducing the observed routes.
+In an experiment with nearly 9,000 observed vehicle GPS routes covering a large Australian State, we found that all three algorithms (LP, BFS-LE, and BFS-LE+LP) had excellent performance in reproducing the observed routes.
 However, the computational overhead of BFS-LE is substantial enough to recommend always verifying if LP is fit-for-purpose.